phil294/AHK_X11/README.md

 ## Contributing

-If you feel like it, you are welcome to contribute.
+If you feel like it, you are welcome to contribute!
+The language in use, Crystal, is resembling Ruby syntax also great for beginners.

 This program has a very modular structure due to its nature which should make it easier to add features.
 Most work pending is just implementing commands, as almost everything more complicated is now bootstrapped.
 Simply adhere to the 2004 spec chm linked above.
 There's documentation blocks all across the source.

 Commands behave mostly autonomous.
 See for example [`src/cmd/file/file-copy.cr`](https://github.com/phil294/AHK_X11/blob/master/src/cmd/file/file-copy.cr): All that is needed for most commands is `min_args`, `max_args`, the `run` implementation and the correct class name: The last part of the class name (here `FileCopy`) is automatically inferred to be the actual command name in scripts.
 Regarding `run`: Anything can happen here, but several commands will access the `thread` or `thread.runner`, mostly for `thread.runner.get_user_var`, `thread.get_var` and `thread.runner.set_user_var`.